Kev3dbyte/Nairobi-Religion-vs-Development-Data-Story/README.md

 ## Project Overview

 This project explores the relationship between religious center density vs industries and empowermwnt centers normalized by youth population across Nairobi sub-counties in Kenya.
-It aims to visualize and analyze the disparities, particularly focusing on the glaring imbalance where "hope" represented by religious centers is everywhere while "opportunities" represented by industries and empowerment centers are limited for the youths who desparately need them to skill up and find jobs suggesting an underinvestment in critical development sectors compared to religious infrastructure across the city.
+It aims to visualize and analyze the disparities, particularly focusing on the glaring imbalance where "hope" represented by religious centers is everywhere while "opportunities" represented by industries and empowerment centers are limited for the youths who desperately need them to skill up and find jobs suggesting an underinvestment in critical development sectors compared to religious infrastructure across the city.

 **Explore the full interactive dashboard on Tableau Public here:**
 [Dashboard](https://public.tableau.com/shared/BNY5TQCMY?:display_count=n&:origin=viz_share_link)